This article originally appeared on MUNCHIES in March 2015.

 Thomas Keller talks about how his mom use to clean bathrooms.
 You'll see him at the French Laundry, sweeping the floor.
 He owns the restaurant and is one of the most important chefs in America, but he still cleans.

 Same thing here.
 I want our staff to have that attention to detail.
 A lot of people who come in here are a little bit younger, and they start at the bottom.
-After doing that for a while, you realise, I know how to carry a tray and I know how to polish glassware and I know what's clean and not clean.
+After doing that for a while, you realize, I know how to carry a tray and I know how to polish glassware and I know what's clean and not clean.
 And then you get to become a back waiter, and you have to learn to set up a table.
 And then you become a food runner and you learn what the food is—and then you become a waiter.

 The best waiters in my restaurant all started out as back waiters—all of them.
 They aren't going to disrespect their back waiters because they use to be one of them.